- About Us

-Pha Tad Ke is currently under construction and will be the first botanical garden in Laos to open.
+Pha Tad Ke after years of work is now fully opened to the public since May 2017.
+It is the first botanical garden in Laos.
 It is a 15min boat ride from Luang Prabang along the Mekong River.
 The garden is a 14 ha garden next to a hill called Phad Tad Ke (unfolding and resolving cliff).
 The initiator, a former art seller specialized in primitive arts, fell in love with Luang Prabang and he’s obviously a nature lover.
 He kept his first love for art and he’s a partner of the Space Project a new gallery in Luang Prabang promoting Laotian artists.

 The project’s goal is to set up a regional research center that will run joint projects with botanical institutes in Southeast Asia, Europe and the United States in order to compile the first complete living collection of Lao plants.
 This collection will be used for in-situ and ex-situ research, education and leisure purposes.
 In this way, Pha Tad Ke will help promote biological diversity in accordance with the Convention on Biological Diversity.
 Following its action and contacts with local authorities the adjacent hill was classified as a protected area covering 28 ha.

 The garden will officially open to the public in 2015 but is already organizing different actions such as educational days for children, trainings and workshops on ecology and biodiversity for students and teachers, as well as inventory fieldtrips with botanists and horticulturists from international botanic gardens.
 A few thematic books have already been published and are distributed to kids and students.
 When open to the public it will progressively include a traditional spa, an arboretum, a palm tree garden, a bamboo garden, thematic medicinal plants gardens, workshops on Lao floral arrangements, permaculture, medicinal plants and usage.